John Ward (archbishop of Cardiff): Abuse scandal

 In 1998, Father John Lloyd, a parish priest and Bishop John Aloysius Ward's former press secretary, was imprisoned for sexual offences involving children.
 Parents had written letters to Ward to complain of Lloyd's behaviour: he reportedly passed the letters on to Lloyd.
 In 1999, the Archbishop suffered what was described at the time as a personal nightmare, when a woman claimed that he had assaulted her while parish priest in Peckham.
-This allegation was reported in a tabloid newspaper before the Police had conferred with the Archbishop.
+This allegation was reported in The News of the World tabloid newspaper before the Police had conferred with the Archbishop.
 He was later arrested, but released without any charge.

 In October 2000, Joseph Jordan was imprisoned for indecent assaults on boys.
 Jordan had been ordained by Ward in 1998, despite Ward being warned about Jordan's behaviour by Christopher Budd, Bishop of Plymouth, under whom Lloyd started his training for the priesthood.
 The day after giving an interview to the BBC programme Panorama about Jordan, he was taken to the hospital suffering from a blood clot.
 After a period in which Edwin Regan, Bishop of Wrexham, served as Apostolic Administrator, there was a period when the Archbishop claimed he would return to his duties once he was fully restored to health.
 However, following an audience with Pope John Paul, the Archbishop announced his intention to retire.